Contact Me for a Free Consultation 443-845-1456 Contact Me

-Surgery is a significant event, whether in Maryland or D.C. and comes with inherent risks.
-However, when a surgeon or medical professional makes a preventable mistake that causes harm, you shouldn't have to shoulder the burden alone.
+Surgery is a significant event and comes with inherent risks.
+However, when a surgeon or medical professional makes a preventable mistake that causes harm, you shouldn’t have to shoulder the burden alone.

-Surgical errors can lead to severe complications, prolonged recovery, emotional distress, mounting medical expenses, and even loss of income—or worse, death.
-At Frank Spector Law, LLC, our experienced medical malpractice attorney, is here to help.
+Surgical errors can lead to severe complications, prolonged recovery, emotional distress, mounting medical expenses, and even loss of income, or worse, death.
+At Frank Spector Law, our experienced Washington D.C. surgical error lawyer is here to help.

 We understand how overwhelming this situation can be and are committed to holding negligent healthcare providers accountable.
 If you or a loved one has been affected by a surgical error, we can guide you through your legal options and fight for the compensation you deserve.